top of page

 Interpreting your dog's body language strengthens your bond with them.
 Understanding what your dog expresses helps you respond appropriately to their needs.

-Also, acknowledging these signals enhances safety for your dog and others.
+Acknowledging these signals enhances safety for your dog and others, too.
 A dog that feels threatened may react defensively, leading to aggression.
-By identifying discomfort in other dogs, you can intervene and prevent potential dog fights.
+By identifying discomfort in other dogs, you can intervene to prevent potential dog fights.

 Recognizing Warning Signs in Other Dogs